MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/11/devtools-131.md

 <!-- Press Tab after choosing an autocomplete option to exit the field.-->

-Pressing Tab after auto-completion now exits the edit field and focuses on the next focus point.
-Before, pressing tab would just indent the text.
+Pressing **Tab** after auto-completion now exits the edit field and focuses on the next focus point.
+Before, pressing **Tab** would just indent the text.

 <!-- ====================================================================== -->